This post may contain affiliate links. Please read our disclosure policy.

 gnocchi dough on a wooden cutting board.

-1. Shaping the Dough: Gently form the dough into a rectangular shape.
-Fold and flatten it with your hands repeatedly until the flour is fully integrated.
-Add more flour if the dough gets sticky.
+1. Shape the Dough: Gently form the dough into a rectangular shape.
+Fold and flatten it repeatedly with your hands until the flour is fully combined.
+Add a bit more flour if the dough feels sticky.

 a ball of gnocchi dough on a wooden cutting board.

-1. Dividing Dough: Split the dough into three somewhat equal portions.
+1. Divide the Dough: Split the dough into three equal portions.

 3 balls of gnocchi dough on a cutting board.